varalu2004/Sithafal_Assessment/README.md

 # Chat with PDF Using RAG Pipeline

-This project is a PDF scraping application built with Streamlit that extracts text, table data, and images (using OCR) from uploaded PDF files.
-It utilizes **Large Language Models (LLMs)** for answering user queries based on the extracted content, powered by vector embeddings.
+## Overview

----
+This project implements a **Retrieval-Augmented Generation (RAG)** pipeline to process, analyze, and interact with semi-structured data from multiple PDF files.
+The system extracts text, images, and tables, embeds the data into a vector database, and enables accurate retrieval and response generation using a selected LLM.

 ## Features